METEO 3 Lesson 12 Images

 Text description of the passed right over Bonnie's cool wake between August 29th through the 31st image.

-The image is a weather map depicting the projected paths of two tropical storms, named Bonnie and Danielle, over the North Atlantic Ocean.
-The map covers a portion of the eastern United States coastline, the Caribbean, and parts of the Atlantic Ocean.
-The background is a grid with latitude and longitude lines marked in 10-degree increments.
-The path of Tropical Storm Bonnie is shown in purple, moving northwest toward the United States East Coast.
-Meanwhile, Tropical Storm Danielle's path is marked in yellow and white, curving northeastward into the Atlantic.
-A legend in the bottom left corner identifies the colors used to represent different storm categories, ranging from tropical depression to Category 5 hurricane.
-Dates and times (in UTC) are annotated along the storm paths.
+The image is a weather map showing the projected paths of two tropical storms—Bonnie and Danielle—over the North Atlantic Ocean.
+The map includes parts of the eastern United States coastline, the Caribbean, South America, and the surrounding Atlantic.
+A grid of latitude and longitude lines is marked in 10‑degree increments.
+Tropical Storm Bonnie’s path is shown in gray as it moves northwest toward the U.S. East Coast.
+Tropical Storm Danielle’s path is displayed in multiple colors—white, salmon, yellow, and teal—tracking northwest before curving northeastward back out into the Atlantic.
+A legend in the bottom left identifies the storm categories represented by these colors: teal for a tropical depression, white for a tropical storm, salmon for Category 1, yellow for Category 2, orange for Category 3, red for Category 4, and black for Category 5 hurricanes.
+Dates and times in UTC are labeled along each storm’s track.

 tropical cyclone climatology